AlexGaiser/freepi/packages/freepi/ReadMe.md

 Uses Eslint and Prettier.
 Contributors should use Prettier to format their code before submitting.
 Linting and formatting rules can be found in the respective .eslintrc.json and .prettierrc files.

+## Bug Reports and Feedback

+Any bug reports or feedback for this library should be directed to the github [issues page](https://github.com/AlexGaiser/freepi/issues)